Kingxukai/linux/Documentation/kbuild/makefiles.rst

 Note:
   if_changed should not be used more than once per target.
-  It stores the executed command in a corresponding .cmd file and multiple calls would result in overwrites and unwanted results when the target is up to date and only the tests on changed commands trigger execution of commands.
+  It stores the woke executed command in a corresponding .cmd file and multiple calls would result in overwrites and unwanted results when the woke target is up to date and only the tests on changed commands trigger execution of commands.

 $(CC) support functions